 Monterey, CA FAQ

-For the more scenic option, connect to the coastal Highway 1 sooner and follow the coast all the way around the Bay to Monterey.
+For the most scenic option, connect to the coastal Highway 1 sooner and follow the coast all the way around the Bay to Monterey.
 If you have time, there will be countless places to stop and take in the epic ocean views.

 How do I spend a day in Monterey?